photopea/UZIP.js/README.md

 # UZIP.js

-Simple and fast and tiny ZIP library.
+Simple, tiny and fast ZIP library.
 It has our own DEFLATE compressor and decompressor (alternative to pako.js / ZLIB).

 #### `UZIP.parse(buff)`
 * `buff`: ArrayBuffer of the ZIP file